 Scalping GPU is currently not illegal.
-More people are pushing for legislation on this front, but it remains to be seen if we’ll get one or not.
+More people are pushing for legislation on this front, but it remains to be seen whether we’ll get one.

-So, as long as it’s a moral debate and not a legal one, GPU scalping is bound to remain a problem plaguing the industry—at least until the major players find a way to deal with it.
+So, as long as it’s a moral debate and not a legal one, GPU scalping is bound to remain a problem plaguing the industry until the major players find a way to deal with it.

 How are retailers fighting scalpers?

 Sometimes, it feels as though retailers are as powerless as their customers when handling scalpers.